midnightntwrk/midnight-architecture/components/WalletEngine/Specification.md

 For cases, where wallet submits transaction to the network, it is advised wallet implementation features a re-submission mechanics.
 Blockchain is a distributed system and there are many possible issues, which may arise due to e.g. networking problems, node being temporarily unavailable or the network being congested.

 For example:
-1. When transaction is added to the pending pool - assign it a certain positive integer called `TTL`
+1. When transaction is added to the pending pool and is meant to be submitted to the network - assign it a certain positive integer called `TTL` - it translates to amount of time/number of submission retries
 2. Repeatedly, in constant time intervals:
    1. submit all transactions present in pending set
    2. decrease their `TTL` by 1